 1. It's an opportunity to be part of a band

-You're not literally making music or going on tour, but Spotify considers its business as "a band" and its employees as "band members."
+You're not literally making music or going on tour, but Spotify considers its business "a band" and its employees "band members."
 This isn't just meant to be a cool play on words, but rather a reminder to band members that their mission to create the best audio experience possible helps bring music to millions—which in many ways is what a band does.

 A band also needs all of its members to be working together at a high level to produce the hits, or in the case of Spotify, a great product and customer service.
 So, if you missed out on your chance to be in a garage band, a career at Spotify could be your chance to make up for it.